 I was, in other words, completely addicted to – and dependent on – my car.

-In all fairness, the cost of living in the South is much cheaper than California (including gas), and it was considered normal to receive a car on your 16th birthday (at one point, all four of my family members had their own car).
-And because we love our suburbs and sprawl and shopping malls, you hardly ever had to worry about finding a parking space (directly in front of) wherever you were going.
+In all fairness, the cost of living in the South is much cheaper than California (including gas), and it was considered normal to receive a car on your 16th birthday.
+And because we love our suburbs, sprawl and shopping malls, you hardly ever had to worry about finding a parking space directly in front of wherever you were going.
 Lastly, the only people who rode bikes were 6 years old or professional bike messengers or weekend enthusiasts complete with their neon spandex outfit.
 I knew virtually no one who used a bike to run errands, visit friends or get around my college campus.

 But fast forward to 2006.
 I accepted a job in the Governor’s administration and moved to Sacramento, and right away I noticed people were riding bikes.
 Everywhere.
 To work in suits, to restaurants in dresses, to Target, to Safeway… And it was socially acceptable to do so.
 Whoa.

 So I decided to jump on the bandwagon and haven’t looked back since.

 There is NOTHING like riding around Sacramento on a beach cruiser on a warm day.
 Sacramento is the perfect biking city – it’s flat, it’s small, and if you avoid major streets like J, 16th and Alhambra, you can literally rule the road.

 Would this work if I lived in Natomas or Carmichael?
 Probably not.
 But with a new walk score of 94 out of 100 and my office several blocks away, I make it work.
 It’s cheaper than owning a car, I get plenty of exercise (May is health/fitness/nutrition month after all!) and it decreases my carbon footprint.

 Top 5 Questions I Get From Friends and Family